lakbychance/resync/frontend/development/React/README.md

 - Class vs Function components (both stateless and stateful via hooks) ?
 - Develop a custom React hook for adding and removing items from localStorage ?
 - Implementing light/dark mode in React ?
+- Explain any React hook to a beginner (I chose useRef) ?